atom-community/atom-script/README.md

 <sup>^</sup> Running selections of code for CoffeeScript (Literate) only works when selecting just the code blocks

 <sup>†</sup> Erlang uses `erl` for limited selection based runs (see [#70](https://github.com/rgbkrk/atom-script/pull/70))

-<sup>‡</sup> This grammar requires a language package to be installed.

 <sup>\*</sup> Go, F#, and RSpec only support file based runs